cajubelt/code4good-itrek/README.md

 When students submit a timeline post, the data is sent to an online Firebase database.
 The link to the firebase is https://scorching-inferno-2234.firebaseio.com/ and the project can be shared with other accounts.
-The credentials for the Google account used for logging in to this firebase account --
-Username: itrekfirebase@gmail.com
-Password: code4good

 LINKS TO BE CHANGED <br />
 Before incorporating this project into the iTrek website, there are some internal links that